jesperkristensen58/IEEE_Blockchain_Finland_2022_Price_Prediction/README.md

 ![IEE Blockchain 2022](./banner.png)

+<h1>Predicting Crypto Prices with AI</h1>

 This is the code base of a Paper I co-authored for the 5th IEEE International Conference on Blockchain (Blockchain 2022): http://www.blockchain-ieee.org/.

 The paper's title is "Cryptocurrency Price Prediction With Multi-task Multi-step Sequence-to-Sequence Modeling"

 <p align="center">